Internet forum: Tripcodes and capcodes

 Most imageboards and 2channel-style discussion boards allow (and encourage) anonymous posting and use a system of tripcodes instead of registration.
-A tripcode is the hashed result of a password that allows one's identity to be recognized without storing any data about users.
+A tripcode is the hashed result of a password that allows one's identity to be recognized without storing any data about the user.

 In a tripcode system, a secret password is added to the user's name following a separator character (often a number sign).
 This password, or tripcode, is hashed into a special key, or trip, distinguishable from the name by HTML styles.
-Tripcodes cannot be faked but on some types of forum software they are insecure and can be guessed.
-On other types, they can be brute forced with software designed to search for tripcodes such as Tripcode Explorer.
+Tripcodes cannot be faked, but on some types of forum software, they are insecure and can be guessed.
+On other types, they can be brute-forced with software designed to search for tripcodes, such as Tripcode Explorer.

-Moderators and administrators will frequently assign themselves capcodes, or tripcodes where the guessable trip is replaced with a special notice (such as "# Administrator"), or cap.
+Moderators and administrators will frequently assign themselves capcodes or tripcodes where the guessable trip is replaced with a special notice (such as "# Administrator") or cap.

-Private message
+Personal message

-A private message, or PM for short, is a message sent in private from a member to one or more other members.
-The ability to send so-called blind carbon copies is sometimes available.
-When sending a blind carbon copy (bcc), the users to whom the message is sent directly will not be aware of the recipients of the blind carbon copy or even if one was sent in the first place.
+A private message, personal message, or direct message (abbreviated as PM or DM), is a message sent in private from a member to one or more other members.
+The ability to send so-called blind carbon copies (BCC) is sometimes available.
+When sending a BCC, the users to whom the message is sent directly will not be aware of the recipients of the BCC or even if one was sent in the first place.

 Private messages are generally used for personal conversations.
 They can also be used with tripcodes—a message is addressed to a public trip and can be picked up by typing in the tripcode.